tg-gt/snapconnect/docs/snapconnect/PRD/PHASE2-PRD-spikyPOVs-update.md

 ## Festival Social Operating System with Privacy-First Gamification

 ### Executive Summary
 Transform the existing SnapConnect Instagram MVP into a dedicated festival social platform.
-Phase 2 creates an event-specific app - users join events and all Instagram-style tabs show event-scoped content.
-No "normal social mode" - the entire app is a privacy-first, gamified social layer that event organizers deploy to enhance attendee engagement through quests, ephemeral content, and community building.
+Phase 2 creates a **temporary, private Instagram deployment per event** - users join a specific event and the entire app becomes that event's social network.
+This is NOT a dual-mode app - it's a single-purpose festival operating system that organizers deploy as a privacy-first, gamified social layer for their specific event.

 ### Strategic Pivot & Market Opportunity
 **Phase 1**: Instagram clone for college students (B2C social sharing)